-Analysis object data contain the final collections of particles (e^{\pm} , μ^{\pm} , γ) or objects (light jets, b-jets, τ -jets, $E_T^{\rm miss}$) and are stored in the output file created by Delphes.
+Analysis object data contain the final collections of particles (e^{\pm} , μ^{\pm} , γ) or objects (light jets, b-jets, t-jets, t-jets, t-jets, t-jets) and are stored in the output file created by t-jets.
 In addition, some detector data are added: tracks, calorimetric towers and hits in ZDC, RP220 and FP420.
 While electrons, muons and photons are easily identified, some other objects are more difficult to measure, like jets or missing energy due to invisible particles.

-For most of these objects, their four-momentum and related quantities are directly accessible in Delphes output (E, \vec{p}, p_T, η) and φ).
+For most of these objects, their four-momentum and related quantities are directly accessible in Delphes output $(E, \vec{p}, p_T, \eta$ and φ).
 Additional properties are available for specific objects (like the charge and the isolation status for e^{\pm} and μ^{\pm} , the result of application of b-tag for jets and time-of-flight for some detector hits).